Game: 2016 World Series championship game

 In one of the greatest 10th inning rallies in the history of baseball, the New York Mets won against the Boston Red Sox in game 6, forcing a game 7 which they also won.
 After the Mets tied up the game at 3 in the bottom of the ninth, the Red Sox were able to score two more runs in the top of the 10th to make their lead even stronger with a score of 5-3.
 The first two batters for the Mets were put away, leaving Mets' Gary Carter up to the plate with 2 outs.
 Carter, with 2 strikes in the pitch count, lined a pitch into left field for a hit.

 From then on out, the Mets rallied back to tie the game after Kevin Mitchell stole home to tie the game.
-The following batter went through a 10 pitch count, eventually hitting a ground ball directly through the front baseman's legs in one of the biggest errors in baseball history and winning the game for the Mets.
+The following batter went through a 10 pitch count, eventually hitting a ground ball directly through the first baseman's legs in one of the biggest errors in baseball history and winning the game for the Mets.
 The Met's rally in both the 9th and 10th inning places this game as one of the greatest baseball games ever.

 Game: 1988 World Series championship, game 1